borntyping/rust-simple_logger/README.md

 cargo run --example init
 ```

-Coloured output and timestamps will be enabled by default.
+The `colors` and `timestamps` features are enabled by default.
 You can remove these
 features and their respective dependencies by disabling all features in your
 `Cargo.toml`.